Hildebrand Law, P.C. mobile logo

 The appellant presented no such evidence in this case.
 While Appellant claims he received inadequate notice of the proceedings, the record does not support that claim and the denial of his oral motion to continue does not establish judicial bias either.

 If you need information about the opening brief in a divorce or family law appeal, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce appellate attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce appellate attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.